"We cannot leave anyone behind, because we are all in this together"

 Everyone is affected differently.
 Some have anxieties about self-isolating, others are carrying on with business as usual as they work on the front line.
 But we must focus on people who are the most vulnerable, who might otherwise be “hidden”, like those who are socially isolated, homeless or in the asylum system.
 We cannot leave anyone behind, because we are all in this together.

-IN THE UK, WE RESPOND TO AN EMERGENCY EVERY FOUR HOURS - AND THE CORONAVIRUS OUTBREAK IS NO EXCEPTION.
+IN THE UK, WE RESPOND TO AN EMERGENCY EVERY FOUR HOURS - AND THE COVID-19 OUTBREAK IS NO EXCEPTION.

 It’s been overwhelming to see the outpouring of kindness across the nation.
 From supermarkets’ early shopping slots for the elderly, to people lending a hand at their local food bank, to Becky Wass’ powerful postcard campaign to help people take care of their self-isolating neighbours, just one act of kindness can give hope to many.